carlito1979/openrowingmonitor/docs/What_do_all_the_metrics_mean.md

 ## Drag factor

-THe drag factor is how much drag the flywheel is generating, which for air rowers typically can be set using a lever at the flywheel.
+The drag factor is how much drag the flywheel is generating, which for air rowers typically can be set using a lever at the flywheel.
 This is NOT a resistance lever, where you excel when it it at its highest.
 It is more like a gear on a bike, where [the choice for the optimal drag factor is an individual choice](https://www.concept2.com/indoor-rowers/training/tips-and-general-info/damper-setting-101).
 Please note: even [Olympic rowers evade rowing at high drag factors as it is injury prone](https://www.concept2.com/news/damper-and-drag-olympians)

 ## Drive length